Andrejkf/solution_advanced_lane_finding/report_template.md

 4.1.4.
 After, a 2nd order polinomial function is aproximated to the curved lines described by lane lines using numpy.polyfit function.
 Function getcurvedlaneline(). (cell 61 Jupyter notebook).

-#### 5. Radius of curvature of the lane
+#### 5.1 Radius of curvature of the lane
 ##### Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 5.1.
 Function drawcurvedline() was defined. (cell 62 Jupyter notebook).
 Used to stimate curvature radius for lanes.

-A conversion from pizxel units  to meters is done. then an estimation is donde u To ilustrate process, code is shown below:
+A conversion from pizxel units  to meters is done. then an estimation is done using numpy.polyfit().

+To ilustrate process, code is shown below:
 ```
 ymbypixel = 30/imghigh # aprox meters by pixel